 This article will discuss what borderline personality disorder is, how it can affect relationships, and some tips on managing the condition.

 Personality disorders are conditions wherein people have a set way of thinking, of relating to others, and of processing emotions.
-Borderline personality disorder is one of the cluster B disorders.
+Borderline personality disorder is one of

 Five out of the following nine symptoms must be present for a person to receive a borderline personality disorder diagnosis, according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition: